joshuagay/linking-tutorial/README.md

 in a language that is able to communicate with whatever computer it is run on.

-The C language is "portable" in teh sense that you don't really need to know what kind of computer you are going to run it on.
+The C language is "portable" in the sense that you don't really need to know what kind of computer you are going to run it on.
 If you write a program to run on Mac OS X or Windows, the C source code will look the same, but the executable file for Windows is going to be different